ianantonius17/seleniumHeadlessCermatiWebsite/README.md

 JSON formatters are used to create and structure JSON object using JSON simple and Gson to help create well structured JSON object.

+jar file is located at **webScrappingCermati -> out -> artifacts -> solution_jar
+-> solution.jar**.
+When running the program through jar file , solution.json
+will be created inside the solution_jar folder.

 Note:
-to run this program path to chrome driver might need to be adjusted depending of the Operating System used.
-This program is created in Mac OS and for most cases the chrome driver is located at /usr/local/bin/chromedriver.
+to run this program path to chrome driver might need to be adjusted depending of the Operating System used. **This program is created in Mac OS and for most cases the chrome driver is located at /usr/local/bin/chromedriver**.
 Some adjustment need to be done if chrome driver is located at different location or the program is run with different operating system.